Is Debt Settlement Worth It?

 Table of Contents

-- Debt settlement is an option if you don’t qualify for Chapter 7
+- Debt Settlement Is an Option if You Don’t Qualify for Chapter 7

-- Understand the costs of debt settlement
+- Understand the Costs of Debt Settlement

 Secured debt, like mortgages and car loans, isn’t a candidate for debt settlement.
-After all, debt settlement depends on negotiating with creditors to have them accept less than the full amount owed.
-If there is collateral on the loan and you default, they’ll take possession of the collateral (that’s what it’s for).
-It’s common for people to have a mix of secured and unsecured debt.
-Debt settlement can still work in that case.
-You simply separate the two types of debt and use debt settlement for the unsecured debts.
+Debt settlement depends on negotiating with creditors to have them accept less than the full amount owed.
+If you default on a loan with collateral, the lender can just take possession of the collateral and sell it to get their money back.

 Being insolvent means the amount of your debt exceeds the value of your assets.
 Believe it or not, insolvency has a silver lining: It can wipe out a potential tax liability from canceled debt.